Delegated Classification: Budget-Optimal Contract Design

-We begin with a simple binary-action delegated learning setting where the agent can choose one of two actions, $\Actions=\Set{n_1,n_2}$, e.g., a `small' vs. `large' training set.
-This reduced case will be useful for making a precise connection between contract design and statistical inference, and as a building block to be used when returning to the general-action setting in Sec.~\ref{sub:beyond-binary}.
-We focus throughout on the interesting case in which the principal wishes to incentivize $n_N$, which is implementable.\footnote{For $N=2$, when $n_2$ is not the target or when is not implementable, then the solution is immediate: always pay $c_1$.
-For $N>2$, given a monotone learning curve the focus on implementable $n_N$ is again without loss.} We thus refer to the min-budget contract for $n_N$ as the \emph{optimal contract}.
-Our main result in this section is characterizing the optimal contract as an all-or-nothing contract whose budget is determined by the distance between $f_1,f_2$ (see \Cref{pro:opt-for-2-actions}), and establishing its equivalence (in \Cref{thm:contract-test-equiv}) to the optimal \emph{hypothesis test} according to the Neyman-Pearson lemma (\Cref{lem:Neyman-Pearson}).
+We begin with a simple delegated learning setting in which the agent can choose one of two actions, $\Actions=\Set{n_1,n_2}$, e.g., a `small' vs. `large' training set, and the principal seeks to incentivize training with more data.\footnote{When $n_2$ is not the target or when it is not implementable, then the solution is immediate: always pay $c_1$.} This reduced case will be useful as a building block for the general case (which we return to in \cshref{sub:beyond-binary}), and for making a precise connection between contract design and hypothesis tests. \looseness=-1

+\paragraph{Simple min-budget contracts for binary action space.} Our first result shows that optimal binary-action contracts are all-or-nothing contracts whose budget is determined by the \emph{total variation distance} between outcome distributions $f_2$ and $f_1$, namely $\TV{f_2}{f_1}=\tfrac{1}{2}\sum_{j=0}^{m}\Abs{f_{2,j}-f_{1,j}}$. \looseness=-1

+\begin{theorem}[Optimal binary-action contract] In a binary-action contract setting with outcome distributions $f_1,f_2$ and costs $c_1,c_2$, the min-budget contract is an all-or-nothing contract, given by: